Your sweet, angelic child has suddenly said mean things to you. Here’s how to respond when your child says hurtful words.

 It was then I realized this was the first time he has hurled hurtful words at me.
 And despite the shock of hearing my boy—my mama’s boy—say something like that, I knew the reason.

 Still, I didn’t want this to be a common response, or have the relationship where retorts are commonplace.
 So I read effective ways to respond to your child’s hurtful words, and here’s what I learned.

 Hearing your child say hurtful things is hard to stomach, especially when they’re offensive.
 This isn’t the time to internalize what she notices about you or whether she loves you less.
 She spoke from charged emotions.
 Whether with a tinge of honesty or not, don’t focus on what she said but rather on her behavior.

 Give your child time and space to calm down

 Sometimes the best thing you can do is to let your child be and leave her alone.
 She’s too upset to talk and can’t listen.
 Don’t reason or discipline, either—she can’t process anything you’re saying right now.

 Instead, give her the time and space to cool down.
 Later—whether in a few minutes or even the next day—talk about why she said what she did.
 Only when she’s calm can she reveal her true feelings and intentions.

-Don’t say hurtful things back.
+Don’t say hurtful things back to your child

 If you’re just as reactive as your child, you might feel tempted to blurt terrible words right back.
 Don’t.
 Hold your temper, take a few breaths, walk away.